Moqueca Recipe: A Creamy, Bright Brazilian Fish Stew

 Pat fish dry.
 Toss with ¾ tsp salt and 1–2 teaspoons of lime juice.
 Let it sit 10 minutes while you start the base.

-This tiny marination step (not a long soak) improves flavor and helps the fish taste seasoned all the way through.
+🐟 This tiny marination step — not a long soak — improves flavor and helps the fish taste seasoned all the way through.

-3. Sauté the base
+Sauté the Base

-4. Soften the peppers
+Soften the Peppers

 Add both bell peppers and cayenne (if using).
 Cook for about 3 minutes until slightly softened.
-You’re not trying to fully collapse the peppers; you want them tender but still lively.

 Add tomatoes (or canned diced tomatoes with juices).
 Cook 3 minutes until juices start to reduce.
 Stir in lime zest and juice, remaining ¾ tsp salt, coconut milk, and seafood stock.
-Bring to a gentle simmer, then reduce heat to low and simmer 5 minutes.

 Add fish pieces and press down gently so they're submerged in the broth.
 Cover and keep the stew at a low simmer for about 5 minutes, just until the fish is opaque and flakes.